Beagle dog breed information and advice

 Common health problems

 It is important to know what health issues to look out for in your dog.
-Beagles are a healthy dogs, but some problems are common in this breed.
+Beagles are healthy dogs, but some problems are common in this breed.
 This is another reason why it’s essential to take out Beagle insurance as some conditions can have expensive vet bills.

 Epilepsy

-Epilepsy is condition that causes your dog to have repeated fits.
+Epilepsy is a condition that causes your dog to have repeated fits.
 It’s caused by abnormal brain activity.
 During a fit, your dog will fall on its side and have rapid, rigid movements and they may lose control of their bowels.
 Most fits last between 1 and 3 minutes.
 If epilepsy is not treated, it can cause brain damage.

 If your dog is epileptic, your vet will prescribe drugs.
 The drugs will help control the fits.
 Your dog will need to be given the drugs for the rest of its life.
 Epileptic dogs can live long, happy lives if their fits are controlled.
+The only treatment for this condition is surgery to remove the cartilage.
+This will help your dog, but OCD often leads to arthritis.
+Medication will be needed to help with the pain for the rest of your dog’s life.

 Glaucoma